 AMVUTTRA (vutrisiran) is a subcutaneously administered RNAi therapeutic targeting TTR.
-It is designed to target and silence TTR mRNA, thereby reducing the production of TTR protein before it is made.
+With its rapid knockdown, it targets and silences TTR mRNA, thereby reducing the production of TTR protein before it is made.
 AMVUTTRA utilizes our ESC+ delivery platform, designed for increased potency and high metabolic stability to allow for quarterly subcutaneous administration.